Lan13/cs50_AI/src/questions/README.md

 # Problem In This Project

-In this project you will find that you need to install `punkt` in `nltk_data`.
-You can try do this:
+In this project you will find that you need to install `stopwords` in `nltk_data`.
+You can try to do like this:

 ```bash
 cd ~